cgrinker/bored/docs/spool_operator_guide.md

 - Use the recorded metrics in `benchmarks/baseline_results.json` to flag regressions.
 The baseline currently tracks mean and p95 timings for the recursive spool drill alongside FSM refresh and WAL retention/replay workloads.
 - Training checklist for operators exploring recursive workloads:
   1. Inspect shell plans for `RecursiveMaterialize`/`Spool` pairs and confirm worktable IDs remain stable across statements.
   2. Verify registry snapshots using the shell telemetry surface (`storage diagnostics spoolLatency`), checking that delta invocations align with expected recursion depth.
+Combine this with the shell `EXPLAIN` output above to confirm recursive cursors stay enabled.
   3. Re-run the benchmark command above after tuning spool heuristics or WAL retention knobs, comparing results to the baseline JSON and capturing deviations in release notes.

 Keeping the playbook handy ensures teams validate recursive spool behaviour (seed reuse, delta drains, and latency budgets) before enabling recursive CTE plans in production pipelines.